worldsibu/convector-example-marketplace/README.md

 Run `npm i` to install all the neccesary dependencies.

+Run `npm run test` to run the unit tests.

 Run `npm run restart` to start a dev environment and install the chaincode in the blockchain.

+Run `npm run cc:invoke -- org1 -u user1 product init '{"id":"1","name":"Bananas","pictureUrl":"http://example.com/bananas.jpg","description":"Bananas","price":100}'` with the environment running to create a product and assign it to the Org1@user1

-Run `npm run test` to run the unit tests.
+Run `npm run cc:invoke -- org2 -u user2 product transfer 1 100` with the environment running to transfer the product to Org2@user2